CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Also, check the NCERT Books and the NCERT Syllabus here:

 To solve the textbook questions effectively, one needs to understand the concepts first.
-The chapter has certain key terms, such as GM crops, genetically engineered insulin and transgenic animals.
-Making notes of the chapter is important, highlighting all the important key points.
-The NCERT class 12 Biology chapter 10 solutions have all the solved exercise questions, with to-the-point answers and necessary information.
-Therefore, one should practice these solutions to have an overall idea of the chapter and to answer the questions in the exams.
+The chapter has important terms, such as GM crops, genetically engineered insulin, and transgenic animals.
+To understand these definitions clearly, students can refer to the Class 12 Biology Chapter 10 Biotechnology and Its Applications question answer.
+Making notes of the chapter is important to prepare effectively for the exam.
+Class 12 Biology Chapter 10 Biotechnology and Its Applications Solutions includes all the solved exercise questions, with to-the-point answers.
+Therefore, one should practice the NCERT Solutions for class 12 to have an overall idea of the chapter.

 NCERT Exemplar Class 12 Solutions